JeesubKim/JeesubKim.github.io/_posts/2023-12-09-bsearch_tree.md

 # 1. Introduction of Tree

 Tree is one of basic concepts of data structure, which is very commonly used in computer science.
-With tree, we were able to implement ooo easily.
+With tree, we were able to implement `File system`, `Database indexing`, `Pattern matching for the strings`, `Auto completion`, `Network routing` and `game development` easily.
 However, why it’s called `Tree`?
 It’s literally looking tree, but up-side down one.
 Let’s imagine how `Tree` looks like.